kubevault/website/content/articles/how-to-secure-kubernetes-secrets-with-vault-using-kubevault/index.md

 ---
-title: How to secure kubernetes secret with vault using KubeVault
+title: How to secure kubernetes secret with Vault using KubeVault
 Description: Get started with your containerized Vault deployment.
 Learn how to secure kubernetes secret with HashiCorp Vault using KubeVault Operator.
 alt: vault in kubernetes
 date: "2025-03-20"
 ---

-# How to secure kubernetes secret with vault using KubeVault
+# How to secure kubernetes secret with Vault using KubeVault

 ![vault in kubernetes](./hero.jpg "vault in kubernetes")